hdachev/hello-fu/content/080-target-audience.md

 ## Who Is This For?

 **Fu is still in active research and lacks a useful standard library.** Unless you're a language geek, it'd be too early to consider using it.
-But if you are, we are looking for co-conspirators interested in:
+But if you are, we are looking for language designers interested in:

 - IO, networking, cryptography;
 - audio, video and graphics;